davislenny/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-## More c functions and nested loops
+## More C functions and nested loops